Distributed Energy Resources in Virginia: A path to lower electric bills and a stronger grid

-• Report
+- Report

 New report shows that DERs can reliably meet our growing energy needs while lowering costs and strengthening the grid in Virginia.

-Distributed Energy Resources (DERs) are easy-to-deploy, cost effective energy solutions—like rooftop and community solar, customer-sited storage, or energy efficiency—that can satisfy Virginia’s skyrocketing energy needs, keep the Commonwealth on track to meet its decarbonization goals, and reduce energy costs for all customers.
+Distributed Energy Resources (DERs) are easy-to-deploy, cost effective energy solutions — like rooftop and community solar, customer-sited storage, or energy efficiency — that can satisfy Virginia’s skyrocketing energy needs, keep the Commonwealth on track to meet its decarbonization goals, and reduce energy costs for all customers.

-Support the Affordable Clean Energy package!
+The Affordable Clean Energy Package passed!

 DER portfolio costs and benefits